 Here is my predicted top 10 in alphabetical order:

-- Australia has emerged as a bit of a late-game contender due to the viewers not having seen the stage performance before.
-Delta Goodrem is an excellent vocalist but the song's datedness and lack of originality dims her chances at rising all the way to the top.
+- Australia has emerged as a bit of a late-game contender due to the viewers not having seen a live performance of the song before.
+Delta Goodrem is an excellent vocalist but the song's formulaicness dims her chances of rising to the zenith.

 - I feel like Denmark might have lost a little bit of steam along the way but it should still do well enough.

-- Israel will astroturf its way to the top, no matter who sternly the EBU will wag a finger at it.
+- Israel will astroturf its way to the top, no matter how sternly the EBU will wag a finger at it.

-- Finland has been the one to beat from the very beginning so there is no way they won't finish in the top 5.
+- Finland has been the one to beat from the very beginning so there is no way they won't finish somewhere in the top.

 - France will serve us technical perfection but with not much soul to it.
 Still, the juries will lap it up.